 3. Be Dramatic

-As you mull over the different options presented, ask a lot of questions.
-Hem, and haw.
+As you mull over the options presented, ask many questions: hem and haw.
 Consult your guidebook.
 Delay.

-Pretend you have all the time in the world, because in that moment, you do.
-Meanwhile the agent is in a race to book book as many tours per day as possible.
+Pretend you have all the time in the world because, at that moment, you do.
+Meanwhile, the agent is racing to book as many daily tours as possible.
 Time is money to him.
 Use this to your advantage.

-4. Offer 50-75% Less Than the Initial Rate Quoted
+4. Offer 50-75 Percent Less Than the Initial Rate

-If you're thinking in US Dollars while the seller is thinking in terms of Egyptian Pounds, that leave a wide margin for him, and inadvertently inflates expectations and prices for future tourists.
+If you're thinking in US Dollars while the seller is thinking in terms of Egyptian Pounds, that leaves a wide margin for him and inadvertently inflates expectations and prices for future tourists.

 After applying the techniques in this article, we ultimately settled on $40.
-I'm positive a stronger negotiator than myself could've gotten it for even less.
+I'm positive a more assertive negotiator than myself could've gotten it for even less.

 5. Don't Be Afraid To Walk Out The Door

-In the stables on the outskirts of the Pyramids, there are plenty of camels hanging around.
-And plenty of agents willing to rent those camels to tourists.
+In the stables on the outskirts of the Pyramids, plenty of camels hang around.
+And plenty of agents are willing to rent those camels to tourists.

-If you booked the whole day through a larger tour company, then that company has an agreement with the first office they bring you too, and probably gets a commission for any sales they bring in.
+If you booked the whole day through a larger tour company, that company has an agreement with the first office they bring you to and probably gets a commission for any sales they bring in.

-Be respectful, but firm.
+Be respectful but firm.
 And if the guy doesn't try to stop you, or offer you his best deal as you head for the exit, then at least you have a better sense of the going rate for when you go to the next office.

 Egypt is hot, dusty, and crowded.
-It's easy to get overwhelmed by it all, and throwing in the back and forth negotiating of camels can turn an otherwise fun experience into a stressful occasion.
+It's easy to get overwhelmed by it all, and throwing in the back-and-forth negotiating of camels can turn an otherwise fun experience into a stressful occasion.